ultimaweapon/tape-archive/README.md

 7. AIX
 8. macOS

 Usually most reader will be able to extract any variants.
 This library currently support up to ustar.
 But just as I said before that most reader will be able to extract any variants, including this library.
 So you should not have any problem when reading.
-For writing try to stick with original or ustar.
-Usually original variant will be able to suite you need in most cases.
+For writing try to stick with ustar due to some reader like GNU Tar does not handle file mode properly for origial variant.

 ### Reading